firefly-cpp/arm-preprocessing/README.md

 While numerous libraries facilitate data mining preprocessing tasks, this library is designed to integrate seamlessly with association rule mining.
 It harmonises well with the NiaARM library, a robust numerical association rule mining framework.
 The primary aim is to bridge the gap between preprocessing and rule mining, simplifying the workflow/pipeline.
 Additionally, its design allows for the effortless incorporation of new preprocessing methods and fast benchmarking.

 ## Key features ✨
-- Loading various formats of datasets (CSV, JSON, TXT) 📊
+- Loading various formats of datasets (CSV, JSON, TXT, TCX) 📊
 - Converting datasets to different formats 🔄
 - Loading different types of datasets (numerical dataset, discrete dataset, time-series data, text, etc.) 📉
 - Dataset identification (which type of dataset) 🔍